Did You Know? Smoke Alarms

 Smoke alarms can help save lives.
 When a fire occurs, smoke spreads quickly, silently, and without warning.
-Did you know that 60% of fire related deaths occur in homes without smoke alarms or in homes with smoke alarms that don’t properly function?
-These deaths, typically caused by the inhalation of smoke and toxic fumes, can be prevented by properly installing and regularly testing approved smoke alarms.
+Did you know that 60% of fire-related deaths occur in homes without smoke alarms or in homes with smoke alarms that don’t properly function?
+Properly installing and regularly testing approved smoke alarms can prevent these deaths, typically caused by the inhalation of smoke and toxic fumes.

-- Smoke alarms should be tested monthly and replaced every 10 years (Strata will complete an annual testing of all smoke alarms)
+Smoke alarms should be replaced every 10 years (Strata will complete annual testing of all smoke alarms)

 Don’t forget your carbon monoxide detector as well!